triton-inference-server/server/docs/walkthrough.md

   {
     name: "prob_1",
     data_type: TYPE_FP32,
-    dims: [ 1, 1000 ]
+    dims: [ 1, 1000, 1, 1 ]
   }
 ]
 ```

+> **Note**
-> NOTE: As of the 22.07 release, both Triton and Model Analyzer support fully auto-completing the config file for [backends that support it](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#auto-generated-model-configuration).
+> As of the 22.07 release, both Triton and Model Analyzer support fully auto-completing the config file for [backends that support it](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#auto-generated-model-configuration).
-So for an ONNX model, for example, this step can be skipped unless you want to explicitly set certain parameters.
+> So for an ONNX model, for example, this step can be skipped unless you want to explicitly set certain parameters.

-3. Start server and SDK containers in the background
+3. Start server and client containers in the background

 These containers can be started interactively instead, but for the sake of demonstration it is more clear to start these containers in the background and `docker exec` into them as needed for the following steps.